MikhCher/Java_Games/README.md

 Each level has 3 monsters which moves in a straight line.
 When they come to crossroad, they move in a random direction.
 ##### Buttons to control:
-- **W** - to move higher
+- **W** - to move straight
 - **A** - to move left
-- **S** - to move below
+- **S** - to move back
 - **D** - to move right

 If you are caught by a monster, you will lose 25 coins.
-If you had less than 25 coins, the game is over.
+So if you have less than 25 coins and the monster catch you, the game would be over

 ![](packman.gif)

 ## Time Maze<br>
 Here you need to collect as many coins as possible while the timer is running.<br>
 At the start, the timer counts down for 30 seconds.
-Each coin increases this value by 15.
+Each coin increases this time value by 15.

 ##### Buttons to control:
-- **W** - to move higher
+- **W** - to move straight
 - **A** - to move left
-- **S** - to move below
+- **S** - to move back
 - **D** - to move right

 When the timer runs out, the game is over.